wpswings/track-orders-for-woocommerce/README.txt

 == Changelog ==

+= 1.1.3 - Released on 28 April 2025 =
+* Enhancement: Updated tab layout to the latest UI design.
+* New: Compatibility with the latest WP(6.8) and WC (9.8.2)

+= 1.1.2 - Released on 27 March 2025 =
+* Enhancement: Updating the new order status icon images.
+* Enhancement: New Column section for the order tracking link.
+* New: Compatibility with the latest WP 6.7.2 and WC 9.7.1
+* Fixes: Deprecated function fixed for tracking order.

+= 1.1.1 - Released on 21 Feb 2025 =
+* New: Go pro in org plugin
+* Fix: Design issues fixes
+* Enhancement: Removal of tracking link on tracking page
+* Fix: Warning on custom order status save is removed
+* New: Setting to manage Order tracking button that are now dynamic and can be enable and disable
+* New: Compatibility with the latest WP (6.7.2) and WC (9.6.2)

+= 1.1.0 – Released on 20 Jan 2025 =
+* Fixes: Minor Fixes.
+* New: Compatibility with the latest WP (6.7.1) and WC (9.5.2)

+= 1.0.9 – Released on 3 Jan 2025 =
+* Enhancement: Fixes of tracking pages with themes.
+* New: Latest WP 6.7.1 and WC 9.5.1 compatibility.

 = 1.0.8 – Released on 23 October 2024 =
 * Fixes: HTML enhancement of WhatsApp sharing.
 * New: Compatibility with the latest WP 6.6.2 and WC 9.3.3